Writing book blurbs is hard.

 Indie authors generally regard writing the blurb with the same outright fear with which pitching authors view the synopsis.

-In fact, us indies have it worse, because, yes, you read it correctly – 130 words is considered the maximum for an effective blurb.
+In fact, us indies have it worse, because, yes, you read it correctly – 160 words is considered the maximum for an effective blurb.
+[Ed update – we’re now allowed 180 and I suspect that is a little flexible.
+Phew!]

 I am no blurb expert.
 I have written, published, re-written them several times over for all my books and I know they still need work.
 For Legend of the Winged Lion, my IRL writing group was constructive but gentle.
 My twitter writing friends were constructive and brutal, and rightly so.
 I’m relatively happy with this one.